 Allergy Medicine Tips for Children

-You may not be able to cure your child’s allergies, but you can help your little one feel better.
-Here's what you need to know.
+You can't cure your child’s allergies, but you can help your little one feel better.

 When your child has an allergic reaction, his body releases a chemical called histamine.
 That’s what makes his nose stuffy or runny.
 It can also make his eyes itchy and watery.

 Antihistamines are usually the first medications used to treat allergies.
 Like their name suggests, they work by blocking the effect of histamine.

 Things to Know:

-- Some antihistamines are short-acting and are taken every four to six hours.
+- Some are short-acting and are taken every 4 to 6 hours.

-- Longer-acting timed-release antihistamines are taken every 12 to 24 hours.
+- Longer-acting timed-release ones are taken every 12 to 24 hours.